fakedrtom/SVAFotate/README.md

 likely the more precise and limited the number of overlapping matches will be).
 For example, a `-f` value of 0.9 would require that 90% of the genomic region belonging to an SV from the input VCF must overlap with at least 90% of the genomic region belonging to an SV in the BED file in order to be considered a matching SV.
+If this requirement is not met, the SV from the BED file will not be added as a matching SV.
 Given the inherent variance of SV breakpoints, it is difficult to presume what the best value for `-f` is, but a minimum of 0.5 should be a decent starting value to consider.